TiendaNube/api-docs/guides/Payment Provider/README.md

 ## Step 2: App installation and Payment Provider creation flow

-A `Store` can have `n` number of `Payment Providers`. `Stores` have their own `Payment Providers` with their own `id`s and these are unrelated to `Payment Providers` created by the same app on other `Stores`.
+A `Store` can have `n` number of `Payment Providers`. `Stores` have their own `Payment Providers` with their own `id`s and these are unrelated to `Payment Providers` created by the same app in others `Stores`.
 This means that each time a merchant installs your app, your App must follow the `Payment Provider` creation flow for that App.

-`Payment Providers` contain all the configuration to display `payment_methods`, calculate prices, discounts, installments, among others, on the storefront and it also contains properties required for the Checkout process.
+`Payment Providers` contains all the configurations needed to display `payment_methods`, calculate prices, discounts, installments (among others) on the storefront and it also contains properties required for the Checkout process.

 The App installation flow is a standard OAuth 2 flow.
 The details on the App installation flow can be found [here](../../resources/authentication.md) and details on creating a Payment Provider can be found [here](../../resources/payment_provider.md#post-store_idpayment_providers).

 During this flow, the App is expected to create the Payment Provider on the merchant’s store.

-The following sequence helps illustrate the process' concept:
+The following sequence helps illustrate the process’s concept:
 - *Front*: The web browser.
 - *Nuvemshop IdP*: Nuvemshop’s Identity Provider.
 - *Nuvemshop API*: Self described.